Shannon-Lloyd/Credit-Risk-Classification--Logistic-Regression/README.md

  section in the notebook is not required.
  It used to be taught in this class but isn't anymore.

-If you do not recommend any of the models, please justify your reasoning.
+## If you do not recommend any of the models, please justify your reasoning.
-With an overall accuracy of 99% would not recommend model 1, but would point out that there will be loans incorrectly predicted as high risk and therefore losing potential lenders.
+With an overall accuracy of 99% would not recommend model 1, but would point out that there will be loans incorrectly predicted as high risk and therefore losing potential loan opportunities.